-There are many interesting choices when it comes to placement of dream catcher tattoos.
+There are many interesting choices when it comes to the placement of dream catcher tattoos.
 Here are the most popular areas to put one:

 - The small of the back is a place where women often choose to put their dream catcher tattoo.

 - Both men and women find it attractive to put dream catcher tattoos on various areas of their backs.
-In my opinion, the best place on the back is in the upper center directly in the middle.
+In my opinion, the best place on the back is in the upper center, directly in the middle.
 The shoulder blades are also great places for this beautiful work of art.